programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 npx serve
 ```

 This will serve your site, normally to port 3000, but check the message to see what local address is being used.
 Open a web browser and go to that address (i.e. http://localhost:3000).
-If all is working you will see a black page with 'three.js The Jars of Papua'.
+If all is working you will see a black page with 'three.js The Jars of Papua' (Figure 12).

+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-12.png" alt="Black page with small title (three.js The Jars of Papua), top centre." caption="Figure 12.
+Webpage with black background and small title (three.js The Jars of Papua)." %}

 If you encounter problems when using Windows, you may need to type the following into the terminal.

 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-12.png" alt="Black page with small title (three.js The Jars of Papua), top centre." caption="Figure 12.
-Webpage with black background and small title (three.js The Jars of Papua)." %}

 You do not normally need to stop the server when you change the code, but you may need to stop if a mistake causes issues, or if you want to take a break. **To stop the server use Ctrl + C in the terminal.
 You can restart with 'npx serve', or use the keyboard up arrow to find previous terminal commands.**